stephanGarland/minikube-crash-course/README.md

     jupyter-notebook-769b4dd598-rbc5j   1/1     Running   0          23s     172.17.0.9    m01    <none>           <none>
     jupyter-notebook-769b4dd598-zz5lj   1/1     Running   0          8m59s   172.17.0.8    m01    <none>           <none>

-OK, it's not that simple, because now we have four nodes, and only one ingress, so if it went down, we're still hosed.
+OK, it's not that simple, because now we have four pods, and only one ingress, so if it went down, we're still hosed.
 Also, the token-based authentication we used would now fail, as each instance will require its own token.
 You would want to set up password authentication, or alternately, have the initial GET forward you to an available instance's tokenized URL.

 For now, let's get back to a single replica.